Car sharing - sharing instead of owning

 What does car sharing mean?

-Car sharing is based on the joint use of a car by several people.
-There are private providers as well as commercial ones.
-Customers only pay a flat rate for the use of the car.
-In most cases, they are charged per kilometre and per hour.
-The cars can be found with an app and are spread across the city.
-With a registration, you can then easily use a car near you.
+After registering, you can simply use a car near you.
 Car sharing is best suited for spontaneous short-term use.
-There are two variants of vehicle locations.
-Some are spread around the city and have no fixed location.
+There are two types of vehicle locations.
+Some are distributed throughout the city and have no fixed location.
 With the second variant, you can start your journey at a specific location and must also end it there.
-Often the car sharing vehicles are located at airports or train stations.
+Car sharing vehicles are often located at airports or train stations.

 How do I get the car keys?

-Accident with the carsharing vehicle?
+Accident with the car-sharing vehicle?

-• Fewer cars on the roads
+• Fewer cars on the road

 • No fixed costs (vehicle tax, insurance)

-• Costs are only incurred when the car is used
+• Costs only incurred when used

 • No costs for repairs

-• Billing by the minute
+• Billed by the minute

-• Car sharing vehicles not widespread everywhere
+• Car sharing vehicles are not available everywhere

-• Often inflexible return time
+• Often inflexible return times

 Back